szorfein/reaver/README.md

-# harpoon
+# reaver

 A tools to downloads things on the net.
-Harpoon is used to get all files required by your project, track the last version, etc.
+Reaver is used to get all files required by your project, track the last version, etc.

 ## Collections

-Harpoon search collections by order in:
+Reaver search collections by order in:

-- `$XDG_CONFIG_HOME/harpoon`
+- `$XDG_CONFIG_HOME/reaver`
-- `$HOME/.config/harpoon`
+- `$HOME/.config/reaver`

 ## Create many collection of things

 For example, your need to use Vim, vim require a lots of external plugins to be more efficient, so create a collection called `vim.yml`.

-    $ $EDITOR ~/.config/harpoon/vim.yml
+    $ $EDITOR ~/.config/reaver/vim.yml

 In the file, we add all archives required by u projects